vcfvct/aws-exam/azure.md

   * Geo-zone-redundant storage (GZRS): primary region with ZRS
   * For *read* access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
 * Azure Files -> AWS EFS, storage/sharing with NFS(Network File System) protocol.
+  * File Storage use case: Hybrid, Lift and Shift.
 * You can use Power BI to analyze and visualize data stored in `Azure Data Lake` and `Azure SQL Data Warehouse`.
 * `Azure containers` are the backbone of the *virtual disks* platform for Azure IaaS.
 Both Azure OS and data disks are implemented as virtual disks where data is durably persisted in the Azure Storage platform and then delivered to the *virtual machines* for maximum performance.
 Azure Disks are persisted in Hyper-V VHD format and stored as a page blob in Azure Storage.